 Streaming TV shows is no new concept, but its popularity is at an all-time high.
 Fans of most television series’ need not worry about catching their favorite show the night it airs, or even bother setting up their DVR.
-Rather, with a membership to a streaming giant such as Hulu, you’ll always have quick access to the latest episode of Fox’s Empire or the ability to re-watch The X-Files before the series returns in January.

 This Hulu original series follows Sam Pinkett, an unassuming office worker from Berkshire County Council, who witnesses an accident one night that ultimately leads to a case of mistaken identity.
 Along with his friend and coworker Phil Bourne, Sam becomes wrapped up in a comedy of errors that turns dangerous for the two friends and their families.
 Writers-actors Mathew Baynton and James Corden deliver a high quality adventure filled with action, dark humor, and intrigue.

 Before he was the mastermind behind Marvel’s cinematic universe, Joss Whedon was known for creating memorable television series such as Buffy the Vampire Slayer and Firefly.
-While Firefly only lasted for one season before is was ultimately cancelled and later revived with the film Serenity, it has garnered a rabid cult following.
+While the latter only lasted for one season before it was ultimately cancelled and later revived with the film Serenity, it has garnered a rabid cult following.
 The sci-fi series is set just after an inter-planetary civil war between the populated inner system planets and the outer planets, where life resembles the American West.
 The series is well known for its cast of likable characters, including Nathan Fillion’s Mal Reynold, who captains the titular ship, and is arguably the coolest space criminal since Han Solo.